Wasted Evangelism

 “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.”

-The Beatitudes are not a platform for your fame, celebrity, or power . . . they are to disturb everything that made you, that enabled you to have social status, to destroy every advantage you have had to enjoy the privileges you have . . . the Beatitudes level, they turn (for those who believe the kingdom of heaven has come) the verticalization of this social and cultural world (with all its advantages) and horizontalizes everything.
+The Beatitudes are not a platform for your privilege, fame, celebrity, or power . . . they are to disturb everything that made you, that enabled you to have social status, to destroy every advantage you have had to enjoy the privileges you have . . . the Beatitudes level, they turn (for those who believe the kingdom of heaven has come) the verticalization of this social and cultural world (with all its advantages) and horizontalizes everything.
 If the Beatitudes don't do this to you, then you are seeing just the Cheshire cat smile.
 The cat is gone.

 Picture

 Of course, these lines in the list of Beatitudes are for all who seek first God’s kingdom and his righteousness.
-I am here just focused on the powerful and resource-rich who hear this gracious invitation to the kingdom of Heaven.
+I am here focused on the powerful and resource-rich who hear this gracious invitation to the kingdom of Heaven.
 This is the kingdom to which the powerful and resource-rich are invited, a kingdom where they thirst and hunger for justice [yes, that’s exactly how I believe Jesus meant it]; where they will extend mercy because it is the merciful that will receive mercy; where the clean in heart make room for the unclean, because they see God; where they will be peace-makers, because they will be called Sons of God.

-This is an impossible invitation: for those who have been made blind and deaf and immovable because of their idols, these need the gospel, the power of God unto salvation.
-This is why Jesus died on that cross.
-This is the way in which God changed the world—really, the way in which he brought into existence, the reality of his recreated world, his kingdom of heaven.
 Yet, still, these words of the Beatitude are an invitation, waiting for you, through the gospel of Jesus Christ, to accept.
 In the end, both at our death and at the end of time, this is the kingdom that matters, the only kingdom that will remain.
-It is the kingdom of heaven to whom God, the Most High, will give to his saints (Daniel 7).
-This is why it makes sense that “the poor in spirit” are blessed, “because theirs is this kingdom.”
+It is the kingdom of heaven to whom God, the Most High, will give to his saints (Daniel 7:18).
+This is why it makes sense that

 If these blogs and teachings benefit you in some way, please consider supporting the ministry of Christ Presbyterian Church in The Hill.
 Our church plant and ministry in the Hill is dependent on the kind and generous financial support from outside the Hill.
 The Hill is one of Connecticut's poorest and under-resourced, self-sustaining neighborhoods; we will be dependent on outside support for some time.
 Please consider supporting us with a one time donation or join us as a financial partner in ministry.